Summer Solstice, Archangel Uriel and St. John's Day 2020

-The Summer Solstice occurs when the sun enters the zodiacal sign of Cancer, which occurs on June 21, 2013.
-It is one of the four solar holidays of ancient peoples and remains sacred to many people today.
-These four solar holidays are the Summer & Winter Solstices, and the Spring & Autumnal Equinoxes.
-Together they delineate the great Cosmic Wheel of the four seasons.
+The Summer Solstice occurs when the sun enters the zodiacal sign of Cancer, which occurs this year on Saturday, June 20, 2020 at 5:43 PM Eastern Time.
+This is is one of the four primary solar holidays of ancient peoples and remains sacred to many around the world in the 21st Century.
+These four solar holidays are the Summer and Winter Solstices, and the Spring and Autumnal Equinoxes.
+Together they demarcate the great Cosmic Wheel of the four seasons.

 In the northern hemisphere the Summer Solstice is the moment when the sun begins its metaphorical descent into the underworld and days again begin to grow shorter.
-St. John's Day, celebrated on June 24, birthdate of St. John the Baptist, is one of those Christian holy days which is synchronistic with the earlier, perhaps original (pagan) holy day of the Summer Solstice.
+St. John's Day, celebrated on June 24, birthdate of St. John the Baptist, is one of those Christian holy days which is synchronistic with the earlier, pagan holy day of the Summer Solstice.

 Now is the time when the power of the individual to make conscious choices is at its maximum.
 The Sabian symbol for the first degree of Cancer is "On a ship the sailors lower an old flag and raise a new one."
 The revolution has begun.